Emanuele

 Dr. Emanuele Viterbo was awarded a NATO Advanced

-research interests are in lattice codes for the Gaussian and fading
+His main research interests are in lattice codes for the Gaussian and fading

 channels, algebraic coding theory, algebraic space-time coding, digital